 40% Hydro DMG bonus is nothing to ignore and due to her practically always healing, you should have a lot of uptime on this constellation.

 Overall, none of her constellations past C1 offer much to the table aside from more damage and quality of life.
 C1 can even be argued to be overkill if you don’t use her full normal string or if you have enough Hydro application through other units alongside Kokomi in her teams.
-Simply though, if you don’t care about her personal damage, stop at C0 or C1.
+Simply though, if you don’t care about her personal damage, stop at C0.

-Before we begin to talk about her gear, there’s something that has to be noted first.
-In most of her team compositions, Kokomi’s personal damage does not heavily contribute to the team’s overall damage.
-The lack of crit definitely hurt her personal damage, and her elemental skill’s damage is negligible at times.
-In addition, farming for perfect substats to squeeze out as much damage as possible for her just isn’t resin efficient for most players.
-Although there will be weapon rankings for her, do note that while options such as the Thrilling Tales of Dragon Slayers and Hakushin Ring are technically lower in terms of Kokomi’s personal damage, they give enough of a damage increase to the team that it makes up for the loss, likely even increasing the team’s overall damage.
+Before we get started to talk about her gear there is something that must be mentioned.
+In a majority of her team compositions, Kokomi’s personal damage does not contribute heavily to the overall team’s damage.
+The lack of crit does hurt and her elemental skill’s damage is negligible at times.
+In addition, farming for perfect substats to squeeze out as much damage as possible for her is simply not resin efficient for most players.
+Although there will be weapon rankings for her, do note that while options such as the Thrilling Tales of Dragonslayers and Hakushin Ring are technically lower in damage for her, they give enough of a damage increase to the team that it makes up for the loss in her personal damage, or even increases the team’s overall damage.

-Weapons listed below are generally the most recommended weapons for her.
-Other options will be listed below in a weapon comparison chart, but note that they are only for her personal damage – they do not include team damage.
-Weapons will be split up between personal damage and support, since on field Kokomi can act as a support in some teams.
+Weapons listed below are the most general/recommended weapons for her.
+Other options will be listed under in a weapon comparison chart, but do note that they are only for her personal damage, not including team damage.
+Weapons will be split up between personal damage and support as Kokomi on field can act as a support in some teams.

 Her signature.
 Gives her all the stats she wants and is tailor made for her.
 However, do note that this weapon is practically useless on every other character currently, so don’t go out of your way to roll for it unless you really want to maximize Kokomi’s personal damage.
-Also keep in mind that the damage gain isn’t as significant as other signatures, making it a rather lackluster option.
+Keep in mind that the damage gain isn’t significant like other signatures, making it a rather lackluster option.

-F2P best in slot and the most generalist weapon.
-Not only is this weapon craftable, but it mirrors what Everlasting Moonglow offers.
+F2P best in slot for personal damage and the most generalist weapon.
+Not only is this weapon a craftable, but it mirrors what Everlasting Moonglow offers.
 The refund also reduces the ER% requirement and gets even better as you refine it.

 Another F2P option that provides many stats that Kokomi appreciates.
 In addition, the buff it provides is greatly appreciated by units such as Beidou and Fischl.
 Any refines help to increase her team’s overall damage if running her in an Electrocharged team.